codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 15. City relationship
 This is a script that creates the State “California” with the City “San Francisco” from the database hbtn_0e_100_usa: (100-relationship_states_cities.py)

+16. List relationship
+This is a script that lists all State objects, and corresponding City objects, contained in the database hbtn_0e_101_usa